amazon-archives/aws-full-stack-template/extensions/search-api/README.md

 The Elasticsearch cluster is secured in an Amazon VPC (Virtual Private Cloud) for production-level security.
 The Lambda functions interact with the cluster through an ENI (Elastic Network Interface) that is automatically setup for you.

+## Using the extension

+1. Head to the API Gateway console and click on your API Gateway resource
+2. Select the search GET method
+3. Click test and enter the search query q={query term}

 ## Suggestions

 Have other ideas for extensions we should build?
 Leave a comment on GitHub!